PrivateAIM/documentation/src/guide/user/proposal.md

 - ... the Image such as *base* (for cord | leuko-expert | python), *ml* (for python | r) and *conda* , *pytorch* , *tensorflow* (for python).
 - ... the risk level and specifies it by context in the risk comment: *Low* | *Mid* | *High*.
-- ... to which of the known stations you want to send this proposal (You can choose multiple stations by clicking on the green **+**-icon.).
+- ... to which of the known nodes you want to send this proposal (You can choose multiple nodes by clicking on the green **+**-icon.).
 - ... some Data/Parameters information, which will be necessary for the training algorithm in the **Data/Parameter**- text block.

-After clicking on the Create-button the proposal will be sent to all the selected stations, so each side can either approve or reject the analysis.
+After clicking on the Create-button the proposal will be sent to all the selected nodes, so each side can either approve or reject the analysis.
 How the approval process works from the perspective of a realm admin, see the [admin guide](../admin/identity-providers.md).

 [![Proposal create](/images/ui_images/proposal_create.png)](/images/ui_images/proposal_create.png)

-A train is targeted at specific data from different stations.
+A train is targeted at specific data from different nodes.
 But data can be quite different depending on combinations of all data.
 Private medical data in general contains really sensitive information and needs to be handled accordingly.
-For this, you give a risk estimation, so that each station has an idea about the level of data sensitivity accessed by the train.
+For this, you give a risk estimation, so that each node has an idea about the level of data sensitivity accessed by the train.
 This estimation is categorized into three stages:

 - Low risk (*green*): The train won't use any personal related data, such as calculation about all Loinc-Codes of